|Admission Standards||Very High|

 |Bottom 25% of class||0%|

-What are the requirements for admission to Providence College and what considerations affect admission decisions?
+What are the requirements for admission to Providence College and what student information is used for admission decisions?

 |Test Scores||Neither required nor recommended|